lowRISC/opentitan/hw/top_earlgrey/doc/top_earlgrey.md

 These responses are not described in further detail at this time, but the basics of the configuration methods will be designed in this version of the alert manager.

 In addition, signaling exists between the alert manager and each peripheral to ensure that all monitors are active.
-This “heartbeat check” requests a response from the alert senders over the same wires to ensure that their reporting mechanism has not itself been compromised.
+This "heartbeat check" requests a response from the alert senders over the same wires to ensure that their reporting mechanism has not itself been compromised.
 More details about the alert manager will come in an independent alert manager specification.

 ##### TRNG (aspirational)